The Impact of Data on the Stability of Learning-Based Control- Extended Version

 It is trivial to show that this kernel parameterization is a special case of a linear model of coregionalization \citep{Alvarez2011}, such that we can immediately extend the approach in \cite{Duvenaud2014} to recover models for the individual functions $f_i(\cdot)$, as shown in the following lemma\footnote{Proofs for all theoretical results can be found in the appendix.}. \begin{lemma} Consider a nonlinear system \eqref{eq:dyn} with matrix $\bm{A}= $ composed of column vectors $\bm{a}_i$, for which a training data set $\mathbb{D}_N$ and prior distributions that satisfy Assumptions~\ref{as:traindat} and \ref{as:GPsample}, respectively, are given.
 Then, the posterior distributions are given by

 where

-\end{lemma} A crucial benefit of this decoupling of the outputs is that it allows the application of scalar analysis methods to uniformly bound the regression error as proposed in \cite{Lederer2019}.
+\end{lemma} A crucial benefit of this decoupling of the outputs is that it allows the application of scalar analysis methods to uniformly bound the regression error on the input domain $\mathbb{X}\times\mathbb{U}$ as proposed in \cite{Lederer2019}.
 This is formalized in the following theorem. \begin{theorem} Consider a nonlinear system \eqref{eq:dyn}, a training data set $\mathbb{D}_N$, and prior distributions satisfying Assumptions~\ref{as:traindat}-\ref{as:GPsample}, respectively.
 For any $\delta\in(0,1)$, $\tau\in\mathbb{R}_+$, and $i=1,\ldots,{d_f}$, it holds that\looseness=-1

 where